Author's Note: This stemmed from another random conversation. Thanks, Kerttu!

 "Mouse Trap.
 I wanted to play Mouse Trap.
 You roll your dice, you move your mice.
 Nobody gets hurt." ~ Bob the Tomato

-Cloud groaned, pain rattling his body from being slammed into the metal.
-The One-Winged Angel, Sephiroth, hovered above, Masamune raised.
-The blond's foot throbbed from having been skewered by the cursed blade and the cut on his cheek stung.
+Cloud groaned, pain rattling his body from being slammed into the roof of the dilapidated ShinRa building.
+The One-Winged Angel, Sephiroth, hovered above him, Masamune raised.
+Cloud's foot throbbed from having been skewered by the cursed blade and the cut on his cheek stung.
 Reaching to grip Frist Tsurugi's hilt, he hauled himself to a sitting position.

-With a smirk that would have made Angeal Hewley frown in disapproval, Sephiroth flew down at him.
+With a smirk that would have made Angeal Hewley frown in disapproval, Sephiroth careened down toward him.
 Cloud, however, weakly lifted his hands in a 'T' position.
-The former general promptly decelerated and landed lightly atop the metal roof aside his fallen opponent.
+Sephiroth promptly decelerated and landed lightly atop the dented metal beside his fallen opponent.

 "Something the matter?"
 Sephiroth asked, making a face as he wiped some of the blood off his sword.

-"That last hit really did a number on my shoulder," he said with a grimace.
+Cloud grimaced.
+"That last hit really did a number on my shoulder."
 A dull ache spread down his right side, accompanying the shooting pains.

 One silver eyebrow raised.
 "Would you like to call it quits for the day?"

-Sephiroth snorted, finally producing two boxes of cards.
+Sephiroth snorted, producing two boxes of cards with no small amount of triumph.
 "That's why I kept my distance from the female population.
 Well, aside from Mother, but mothers are different.
 Uno or Go Fish?"

 "Go Fish."
 As the mako in his body began to knit the skin on his foot back together, Cloud shifted to sit cross-legged.
-"She keeps dropping hints like I'm going to ask her to marry me or something," he fumed, running a hand through his hair.
+"She keeps dropping hints like I'm going to ask her to marry me or something."
+He raked a hand through his matted spikes.
 "You have no idea how frustrating it is."

-Giving him a pitying look, the ex-general slid the cards out of the box.
+Sephiroth spared him a pitying glance as he slid the cards out of the box.
 "Have you flat-out told her you have absolutely no feelings towards her whatsoever?"

-"I've tried," he rolled his eyes, "but she keeps going off about how I need to get over what happened to Aeris and move on."
+"I've tried, but she always goes off on these spiels about how I need to get over what happened to Aeris and move on."

-Sephiroth blinked.
-"What does Aeris have to do with anything?" he asked.
+Sephiroth paused in his shuffling and blinked.
+"What does Aeris have to do with anything?"

 "I have no idea!"
 Cloud exclaimed, throwing his hands in the air.
 "I tell you, being the Planet's Hero is tough."

 "Well, I know someone who would gladly take up the position should you ever resign."
-The silver-haired SOLDIER began to deal the cards.
+Sephiroth began to deal the cards.

 Frowning, Cloud rested his chin on his hands.
+He drummed his fingers a few times while he thought.
 "How about... if I win, you get rid of the Geostigma and if you win, I'll give you any two of my mastered materia."

 "Only the Geostigma?
 I was fully prepared to hand over my Moogle plushies if need be."